WOOF UNIVERSITY, LLC

 Training a dog to NOT jump on people shouldn't take a long time - a few weeks at the most.
 It does require focus and effort on our part to get it done.
 Otherwise, the habit will never be broken.
 It's not something we can train sometimes and ignore others because we're too busy and expect it to go away.

-Teach your dog to Greet people properly.
+Teach your dog to Greet people politely.

 Practice the Sit Politely for Petting exercise with as many people as possible over and over again until your dog gets the idea.